Notice: The Bank of Princeton will be open for FIRST DRAW and SECOND DRAW applications on January 18, 2021 at 9:00am EST

 How to Apply:

-You will need to complete the Paycheck Protection Program online loan application and submit the application with the required documentation to an approved lender that is available to process your application until the funding in this program is depleted or by March 31, 2021, whichever is earlier.
+You will need to complete the Paycheck Protection Program online loan application and submit the application with the required documentation to an approved lender that is available to process your application until the funding in this program is depleted or by May 31, 2021, whichever is earlier.

 If you have already applied for a PPP Loan through another financial institution, for this phase of the PPP Loans, that application must first be withdrawn before The Bank of Princeton can process your new application in accordance with SBA Guidelines.